 Here are some items that you can start packing a month prior to moving day:

 - Other items that don’t require daily use – think of home decor; picture frames, posters, candles, trinkets, etc. that you don’t necessarily use, but add aesthetics to your home.
 Consider boxing these items up the earlier the better.
 Take care with fragile items like artwork or other framed decor.
-This post can help you pack them with care!

 If you’re temporarily moving to a smaller space and you’re considering storing non-essentials or off-season items, this is when you’ll want to arrange for a storage unit in your new city.